A close-up report on the filming of Hokkaido's ski TV program "LOVE SKI HOKKAIDO" Day 3

 The weather calmed down, the sun came out and the conditions were perfect.
 I pulled myself together and headed out to the slopes again

-In Sapporo, the barriers between skiers and snowboarders are low, and they all enjoy skiing together.
-Gear doesn't matter when it comes to enjoying the same snow.
-The more friends you have, the more fun it is.
+In Sapporo, the barriers between skiers and snowboarders are low; everyone enjoys skiing and snowboarding together.
+When it comes to enjoying the same snow, gear differences don't matter.
+And of course, it's more fun with more friends!

 After enjoying the perfect morning conditions, we headed to Thumbs Up Coffee Stand, a cafe that Sasaki frequents regularly.
 The cafe is known for its handmade donuts and rich soft serve ice cream made from organic raw milk

 The shop is located in Zenibako, a famous surf spot in Hokkaido.
-Sasaki and the shop manager, Shinji, are beach buddies.
-Sapporo is close to the ocean, so it's a dream location where you can go surfing after skiing.
+Sasaki and the shop manager, Shinji, are friends who love the sea.
+Sapporo is in a dream location, close to the ocean, so you can go surfing after skiing.
 In fact, there are many skiers who enjoy surfing.

 This concludes the three-day recording

-Sapporo has great potential, with a large number of ski resorts, abundant snowfall, and high-quality snow.
-In addition, its proximity to the city makes it easy to take advantage of this convenience and have a comfortable trip.
-Stay at your favorite hotel in the city and enjoy a delicious meal at one of the city's restaurants.
-There are countless ways to enjoy yourself depending on the situation and your mood.
-(Although not interviewed, the author also visited many popular restaurants serving miso ramen, soup curry, and clay pot hamburgers.)
+Sapporo boasts immense potential, with numerous ski resorts, abundant snowfall, and high-quality snow.
+Furthermore, its proximity to urban areas makes for a convenient and comfortable trip.
+Staying at a favorite hotel in the city and enjoying the city's restaurants offers countless ways to have fun, depending on the situation and mood.
+(Although not covered in the articles, the author also visited numerous popular restaurants serving miso ramen, soup curry, and clay pot hamburgers.)

 Furthermore, the ocean is nearby, so ocean lovers can go surfing.
 A culture of riding sideways or vertically, where people of all ages can enjoy surfing, is developing